Quick Read: Using Worked examples to support novice learners

 10 October 2019

-Worked examples are a tool commonly used in a range of subjects including Maths & Science to support novice learners.
+Worked examples are a tool commonly used in a range of subjects including Maths and Science to support novice learners.
 By studying worked examples alongside the completion of traditional practice problems, learners are exposed to the problem solving process as well as frequently applied techniques.

 A well constructed worked example: